 StructureAlan Burden (structured environment)

-From the architect.
+Text description provided by the architects.
 How do we come to terms with the modern city?
 How do we LIVE in the modern city?

 These are large questions for what is, after all, such a small house.
 But it is at this scale, where there is literally no room for really big gestures, nor freedom to make unrestricted choices, where the answers to such exaggerated questions are essential.